helpfulengineering/project-data-platform-ts/README.md

 1. In packages/back-end folder, run "az login", login to your account in separate window, and select the default DB.
 If multiple, select this one:

+- You must have permissions on the Azure database.
+Contact admin to make sure you have the right permissions.

          No Subscription name Subscription ID Tenant

          ***